Featured image for “The Renters’ Rights Bill: What You Need to Know”

 Rent increases and advance payments

-New property portal for landlords and tenants
+New property portal and ombudsman

 As letting agents, we will have a hand in ensuring that this new registration process is adhered to and will be by your side every step of the way.